Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Perfect.

-I'm pretty sure it had a fireplace.
+I'm pretty sure it had a fireplace,

-But he's just lit a fire in the middle.
+but he's just lit a fire in the middle.

 A few times during his slumber, he feels a bit too hot.

-most to the fire, he scoches away.
+he scoches away.

-He does this many times until Imo finds his back against the cabin wall and opens his eyes
+until Imo finds his back against the cabin wall

-to find the whole cabin is ablaze.
+and opens his eyes to find the whole cabin is ablaze.

-You can't scoge away from that.
+you can't scooch away from that

-It seems like, you know what you, you wake up a bit too hot and you just kind of like kick
+as if like you know when you wake up a bit too hot

-carved off bit of the shed.
+carved off bit of the shed

-Literally the whippersnipper and lawnmower had more square footage than me.
+had more square footage than me

-Yeah, that feels about right.
+yeah that feels about right

 Well, I agree.